 We’re often asked if we can perform some of these steps for our users.
 Because AdBlock is a browser extension (and not standalone software), we’re not able to access your AdBlock settings or adjust them in any way from our end.
 We would love to be able to help more directly, but we can’t even see your AdBlock settings unless you send them to us.

 Please feel welcome to reach out to our support team by opening a ticket or sending an email to email@example.com.
 However, keep in mind that AdBlock does not promise to block every single ad.
-(There are a number of reasons we try to choose a judicious approach to ad blocking.)
+(We do our best, but sometimes it's basically impossible to block every single ad on every single site for every single user on the internet.)
 We may not be able to resolve every unblocked ad you run across, but we’re always happy to hear from you!